cppLawyer/Muslim-Reminder-Application/README.md

 # Muslim-Reminder-Project

-- The Android and IOS application provide accurately indicated prayer times by IP address.
+- Application supports Android, IOS, Windows, macOS and provide accurately indicated prayer times by IP address.

 - Made with C++ and the QT6